 Shrey (she/her) holds a bachelor’s in Political Science from Lady Shri Ram College, Delhi University, and a master’s in Visual Art from Ambedkar University, Delhi.
 She also holds a diploma in South Asian Painting from Jnanapravaha, Mumbai.
 Her research interests include miniature painting, Buddhist art, handloom textiles, botanical painting from the Company School, as well as jewellery, perfume and cultures of adornment in the Indian subcontinent.
 Shrey helped set up the MAP Academy’s Encyclopedia of Art project, and is currently responsible for the research and editorial direction of the organisation’s various projects.

 Amitha (she/her) holds a bachelor’s in Combined Humanities from Azim Premji University, Bengaluru, where she studied literature, history and philosophy.
 Her research interests include the interactions between memory, photography and the digital age.
 Amitha primarily works with visual research, licensing and the production of MAP Academy’s Online Courses.
 She is based in Bengaluru.

 Pooja (she/her) received her master’s in History of Art from the Courtauld Institute of Art, London and has a bachelor’s in Political Science and Media & Performance from Trinity College, Connecticut.
 Previously, she has worked at the Dr Bhau Daji Lad Museum and Project 88, and has contributed to The Hindu and ART India Magazine.
 She is currently studying Persian and her research interests include modern and contemporary art, Islamic art and textiles.
 Pooja helped set up the MAP Academy’s Online Courses project, and is currently responsible for the organisation’s larger strategies, deliverables and collaborations.
 She is based in Mumbai.

 Rachna (she/her) holds a bachelor’s in Mass Media from the University of Mumbai and a post-graduate diploma in Museology and Conservation from the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Mumbai.
 She is interested in folk and performing arts, as well as sports and popular culture.
-Rachna contributes to primary research and writes for the Encyclopedia of Art.
+Rachna primarily researches and writes for the Encyclopedia of Art and Tangents.
 She is based in Mumbai.